VolkovLabs/volkovlabs-abc-panel/README.md

 The ABC panel is a template we created to streamline our development process and gladly share it with the Grafana community.

-To generate a panel template [https://github.com/VolkovLabs/volkovlabs-abc-panel/generate](https://github.com/VolkovLabs/volkovlabs-abc-panel/generate).
+Generate an application template with [https://github.com/VolkovLabs/volkovlabs-abc-panel/generate](https://github.com/VolkovLabs/volkovlabs-abc-panel/generate).

 ## Requirements